2024-03-18 21:25:00

 Demonstration in favor of active assistance in dying, January 23, 2024 in Paris AFP/Archives / Dimitar DILKOFF.

 “We must respect everyone’s freedom of conscience,” argued Monday on LCI the Minister of Relations with Parliament Marie Lebec.
-“There are questions today, questions about the right balances,” she underlined, while reservations are emerging, including among certain Macronists.
+“There are questions today, questions regarding the right balances,” she underlined, while reservations are emerging, including among certain Macronists.

 The Minister of Health and Solidarity Catherine Vautrin, who will defend the text on behalf of the government, will be before the deputies of the presidential Renaissance party on Tuesday to answer their questions.